"Wilderness is not a luxury, but a necessity of the human spirit."

 Wilderness is a rare, wild place where one can retreat from civilization, reconnect with nature, and find healing, meaning and significance.
 Knowledge, respect, and understanding for these wild and undeveloped places will ensure that they remain spectacular for years to come.
 To learn more visit www.wilderness.net.

-The purpose of the Wilderness Permit is to manage Wilderness resources, visitor encounter rates, and campsite use within guidelines established in the Zion Wilderness Stewardship Plan (Nov 2007).
+The purpose of the Wilderness Permit is to manage Wilderness resources, visitor encounter rates, and campsite use within guidelines established in the Zion Wilderness Stewardship Plan (Nov 2007), which was formerly titled the Backcountry Management Plan.
 Wilderness Permits do not provide a safety net for Park Visitors.
 Park Visitors are responsible for their personal safety, making informed decisions and managing individual and group behavior in the Wilderness environment.
 Permit holders will be educated and advised on current conditions, safety concerns, and reminded that their safety is their responsibility.

 From the Nov 2007 Wilderness Stewardship Plan: (page 33-36 on the permit system)

-ZION’s backcountry permit system allows the park to maintain levels of backcountry use consistent with a high quality visitor experience, safety, and resource protection by:
+ZION’s Wilderness Permit System allows the park to maintain levels of wilderness use consistent with a high quality visitor experience, safety, and resource protection by:

 - regulating use through a quota system,

 - providing education concerning resource protection and other Leave No Trace (Appendix B) techniques,

 - providing a means to track visitor use, and

 - identifying a starting point for search and rescue efforts.
 Please remember that safety is the visitor's responsibility and that search and rescue is not a guarantee.